FelixSiegel/Firefox-TimeUsage/README.md

 ![Image Steps: Load temporary Add-on](images/doc6.png)

-## 4. Contact
+## Contact

-If you find a bug, have a question, or have a feature request, feel free to contact me.
+If you find a bug, have a question, or have a feature request, feel free to contact me or add a issue to this repository.

 E-Mail: ninja.zero@seznam.cz
-Discord: Ice Warrior#1274
+Discord: Ice179
+Matrix: @ice-warrior:matrix.org